 Unless you're booking a gig way in advance, you have to be pretty lucky to stroll into a club and get a gig on your dream date.
 Before you book the show, come up with a window of a few different dates you'd be happy with for the event.
-(Note here that you need to make sure all of the musicians are happy with all of the possible dates.
-Finding out that the drummer and the guitarist can't make the gig on that day after you've booked is not ideal.)
+Oh, and you need to make sure all of the musicians are happy with all of the possible dates.
+Finding out that the drummer and the guitarist can't make the gig after you've booked the venue, is not ideal.

 Contacting the Venue